-Artshare is a community-based online platform connecting artists with hosts that facilitates access to alternative artist residencies.
+Artshare is a community-based online platform connecting hosts with creators who wish to travel to create new work, share their skills, expand their network or experience new cultures.
 In essence, we combine elements of:

 - Work-exchange platforms that enable travellers to share their time and skills in exchange for food and accommodation

 - Community marketplaces that allow hosts to rent out extra space in their homes to guests

 However, what makes Artshare different is that we cater to creators (makers, thinkers, doers…from any discipline or background), who can benefit from a platform that enables them to connect in a more meaningful and convenient way with like-minded people who support and are passionate about culture.

 Contact us if you have any questions.
 We’re here to help!